PROMOTING BRITISH VALUES AT LATYMER ALL SAINTS PRIMARY SCHOOL

 • Pupils are continuously advised on how to exercise their personal freedoms safely through the school e-safety programme and PHSE curriculum.

 • We have a broad and balanced curriculum which is relevant to our school community.

 Mutual respect is at the heart of Latymer All Saints’ ethos and values.
 Pupils learn that their behaviour has an effect on their own rights and those of others.
 All members of the school community treat each other with respect and this is reflected in our school vision.

 Our aim is to form a partnership with families and the community to prepare our diverse school population to become lifelong learners in a high achieving, inclusive, creative, nurturing and safe environment.

 At the heart of our school, we value the strengths of all members of our school community.
 We believe in providing all children with the skills for lifelong learning through engaging children in a rich, challenging curriculum within a shared culture of safety and respect.
 At Latymer All Saints we believe that all learners are unique individuals who are entitled to realise their full potential.

 TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS

 Latymer All Saints is a richly diverse school, educating children from many faiths and none.
 From the basis of our Christian faith, witnessed through our school values of Love, Aspiration and Service, we recognise that we are all God’s children and all equal in His eyes.

-We celebrate our diversity in our annual Black History Week, Diversity Evening, cultural celebration days, and in our learning about each others’ faiths and cultures throughout the curriculum.
+We celebrate our diversity in our annual Black History Month, cultural celebration days and in our learning about each others’ faiths and cultures throughout the curriculum.